 Since then, we’ve expanded from just the Bitbucket dev team to hundreds of users, integration partners, and Atlassians and have received overwhelmingly positive feedback.
 Any UI change, especially one as large as adopting a new navigation paradigm, involves tough calls and tradeoffs.
 Based on our research and testing, we’re optimistic that people will intuitively understand the new layout and be even more productive with Bitbucket.

-I want the new Bitbucket experience!
-How do I get it?
+I have feedback on the new Bitbucket experience!
+How do I give it?

 This initial roll out is just the beginning.
 We’ve started with navigation, updated bitbucket.org, and changes are now starting to flow in to product.